Malabarba/paradox/README.md

 ## Current Features ##

-* Display number of github stars the package has (right before the description).
+* Display number of GitHub Stars the package has (right before the description).
 * Display useful information on the mode-line.
 * `hl-line-mode` enabled by default.